auwsome/Voice-Commands/README.md

 # Voice-Commands

 This project will serve to collect the most common speech recognition and voice commands.
-Each implementation collision can be voted on to resolve the most popular use.
+Each collision can be resolved by GitPoll.

 Create an issue for each collision.
 Vote on the issue by adding "+1" or "-1" as a comment, OR by accessing the GitPoll for each issue at:<br>